AYaroslavskiy91/obsidian-starter-vault/Starter Vault/1. Projects/Learning this Vault/Dataview.md

 We can also create custom inline metadata by inserting a [key::value].
 This is especially handy when tagging individual tasks within a checklist.

 ## Queries
 There are four fundamental query types in dataview: List, Task, Table, and Calendar.
-We will talk primarily about the first three.
+I will talk primarily about the first three.
 These queries can be written in Dataview Query Language (DQL), or in dv javascript.
 We will use DQL for the examples here.

 ### List
 LIST is a useful query type for creating page summaries.
 Not the difference between this table of contents below and the one provided in the introduction.
 By adding a 'WITHOUT ID' after the 'LIST', we omit the links to the individual files.